jakelawrence24/Project-Euler/README.md

 #Project Euler Solutions
-These are my solutions in various languages for project euler, an online prgramming challenge website.
+These are my solutions in various languages for project euler, an online programming challenge website.